I found myself nodding while reading Property Soul’s book – No B.S. Guide to Property Investment.

 “Property showrooms play up emotions. sales charts are marked with red dots. populate the sales gallery. hustling and bustling.”

 “If everyone is buying, it must be the right thing to buy.
 If I am not taking action now, I am likely to lose out.”

 “You may have just sold a property with a handsome profit that pushes you to repeat the same success.”

-Regardless what kind of assets; tulips, stocks, properties, bitcoin; as long as it can be speculated, can be driven up in price due to greed from the participants.
+Regardless what kind of assets; tulips, stocks, properties, REITs, Bitcoin in Singapore; as long as it can be speculated, can be driven up in price due to greed from the participants.
 Booms and busts are results of human’s greed and fear, ever persistent, and impossible to eliminate until humans can be completely taken out from making decisions in the market.
 Awareness and acceptance of this phenomenon is the first step to successful investing.
 Overcoming our own greed and fear is the next step.
 Easy to say, hard to do.
 We are all wired to follow the herd and seek comfort in numbers.